diegargon/trackerm/README.md

 Puedes ver sceenshots del aspecto actual en /screenshots aunque cambiara que el proyecto esta en fase muy muy temprana.

+## WARNING
+    No security check in the code yet use on your own risk.
+The code are totatally insecure.
+If you expose this code to internet you have a very high security problem.

+    No hay ningun mecanismo deseguridad en el codigo todavia.
+El codigo es totalmente inseguro.
+Si expones este codigo a internet tendras un grave problema de seguridad.

 # How WILL works.
 (EXCUSE MY ENGLISH)

 This proyect it in very very early stage, will change alot between commits and files and database will not be backwards compatible, if you want use